urbanairship/react-native-airship/DEV_README.md

 # Urban Airship React Native development

-The sample is set up to pull the Airship module from the root directory.
-To accomplish this, the metro.config.js file was updated to look for the module, and the Android and iOS projects were modified with a local path instead of looking in the node_modules.
-This allows us to work on the module without having to copy files over.
-Any changes to the module will require a rebuild.
+The example is set up to pull the Airship module from the root directory.

 1) Install the react command line tools and watchman, if necessary: